jpkim921/CMA/README.md

 If in production, admin access should already be ready, if not run rake db:setup.
 Start app by running: bundle exec thin start --ssl

-Note: Need to run using thin instead of the standard rails s because the app need https:// for OAuth.
+Note: Need to run using thin instead of the standard rails s because the app needs https:// for OAuth.
 ```

 ## Contributing